 beer and wine

 For most migraine sufferers, alcohol is difficult to consume.
+Alcohol contains the biogenic amine tyramine, which can act as a significant trigger.
 During the Memorial Day weekend and during summer, beer and wine will be on offer everywhere.
 Politely decline both of these in favor of drinks that are safe.
 How about a cold sweet ice tea?
 I know that you will seem like a square but then again, a square without a migraine sounds pretty good to me!

 What about white wine?
 Isn’t just red wine the problem?
 Unfortunately, most outdoor events will serve the cheap stuff with plenty of sulfites, even if it is white.
 It is just better to stay away and enjoy not having migraines, while taking in something else.